PowerGridModel/power-grid-model/CONTRIBUTING.md

 All the files in the repository need to be [REUSE compliant](https://reuse.software/).
 We use the pipeline to automatically check this.
-If there are files which are not complying, the pipeline will fail the pull request will be blocked.
+If there are files which are not complying, the pipeline will fail and the pull request will be blocked.

 ## Git branching